mozilla/bedrock/docs/testing.rst

   Before running the functional tests, please make sure to follow the bedrock :ref:`installation docs<install>`, including the database sync that is needed to pull in external data such as event/blog feeds etc. These are required for some of the tests to pass.
+To run the tests using Firefox, you must also first download `geckodriver`_ and make it available in your `system path`_.
+You can alternatively specify the path to geckodriver using the command line (see the `pytest-selenium documentation`_ for more information).

 To run the full functional test suite against your local bedrock instance: